webrecorder/browsertrix-crawler/docs/docs/user-guide/dedupe.md

 simply free up the data on the Redis.

+## Page Deduplication

+The crawler also has the option to skip loading of entire pages if the page HTML is a duplicate.

+In such cases, after the `revisit` record for the HTML page is written, and the crawler aborts loading the page in the browser, and moves on to the next page.

+This allows saving not only storage, but crawling time, as duplicate pages are quickly skipped by the browser.

+But as a trade-off, any page resources (images, stylesheets) or links are also skipped, and are not crawled, even if they may have changed.

+To make this feature useful, it generally only make sense to enable on pages above a certain depth.

+To enable this feature, set the `--dedupePagesMinDepth` must be set to a value of 0 or greater.
+Setting it to 0 means even the seed page will be skipped if it has not changed, not crawling any other pages.

+A `--dedupePagesMinDepth` of at least 1 is recommended, which will ensure that the seed page and pages 1 link away are always loaded, but pages at a higher depth, only if they have changed.

+### Incremental Crawling

+When duplicate pages are skipped, they do not count towards the page limit, and additional pages can be crawled up to the page limit.
+This approach can be used to crawl a site that hasn't changed incrementally, a few pages at a time.

+For example, if a site has 100 pages: a home page and 99 other static pages that don't change, it can be fully crawled after 11 crawls with the setting `--dedupePagesMinDepth 10 --pageLimit 10`, which will crawl the home page + 9 other pages.
+A new set of 9 pages will be crawled each time, and after 11 crawls, all 99 will have been crawled.

 ## Deduplication outputs

 When deduplication is enabled, the crawler output is changed in the following ways (in addition to using